biscuitboost/yourbanger-fe/src/data/post/anniversary-gift-ideas-by-year.md

 title: "Anniversary Gift Ideas by Year (1st to 50th)"
 excerpt: "From paper to gold and everything in between.
 The complete guide to anniversary gift ideas for every milestone year, with modern alternatives and personalized options."
 image: ~/assets/images/blog/anniversary-gifts-year-hero.jpg
-# IMAGE NEEDED: Elegant timeline visual showing anniversary years with corresponding traditional gifts and modern alternatives
+imageAlt: "Anniversary gift ideas by year showing traditional and modern gift options from 1st to 50th anniversary"
 category: Gift Guides
 tags:
   - anniversary gifts